Marvelon 28 Tablets

 A thrombosis sometimes occurs in the deep veins of the legs (deep venous thrombosis).
 If this blood clot breaks away from the veins where it is formed, it may reach and block the arteries of the lungs, causing a so-called 'pulmonary embolism'.
 Deep venous thrombosis is a rare occurrence.
 It can develop whether or not you are taking the Pill.
 The risk is higher in Pill-users than in non-users.
-The chance of getting a thrombosis is highest after you started using the Pill for the very first time.
+The chance of getting a thrombosis is highest during the first year after you start using the Pill for the very first time.
+The risk is also higher if you restart using the Pill (the same product or a different product) after a break of 4 weeks or more.
 Thrombosis can also happen if you become pregnant.

-The risk of getting a blood clot in the deep veins of the legs for women using Pills with desogestrel (in Marvelon 28) may be slightly higher than for women using Pills with levornogestrel.
+The risk of getting a blood clot in the deep veins of the legs for women using Pills with desogestrel (in Marvelon 28) may be slightly higher than for women using Pills with levonorgestrel, norgestimate or norethisterone.
 The absolute numbers remain very small.
-If 10,000 women use a Pill with levornogestrel for one year, 2 women would get a thrombosis.
-If 10,000 women use a Pill with desogestrel for a year approximately 3 to 4 women would get a thrombosis.
-For comparison, if 10,000 women get pregnant, approximately 6 would get a thrombosis.
-These findings are based on the results of some studies.
-Other studies did not find a higher risk for Pills with desogestrel.

 Blood clots can also occur very rarely in the blood vessels of the heart (causing a heart attack) or the brain (causing a stroke).
 Extremely rarely blood clots can occur in the liver, gut, kidney or eye.

 Very occasionally thrombosis may cause serious permanent disabilities or may even be fatal.

 If you develop high blood pressure while using the Pill, you may be told to stop using it.